 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On Wednesday of this week we remember Saints Adrian and Natalia, a young married couple living in Nicomedia, part of the Roman Empire, in the early fourth century.
+The Church honors Saints Adrian and Natalia, a young married couple living in Nicomedia, part of the Roman Empire, in the early fourth century.
 Natalia was a Christian; her husband was not.

 Visiting Nicomedia, the fiercely anti-Christian Emperor Maximian promised a reward to anyone willing to inform on Christians.
 Many people were willing to denounce their neighbors, and twenty-three believers hiding in a cave were informed on, captured, and tortured.
 Then they were brought before the Praetor or magistrate so that a scribe could record their names and statements.